BAD BLOCK - 2024

 SUPPORT

-• The Company La Boîte à sel is conventioned by the Ministry of Culture - DRAC Nouvelle Aquitaine, and supported in its operation by the Region Nouvelle Aquitaine, the City of Bordeaux and the Department of Gironde.
+• The Company La Boîte à sel is conventioned by the Ministry of Culture - DRAC Nouvelle Aquitaine, and supported in operation by the Region Nouvelle Aquitaine, the City of Bordeaux and the Department of Gironde.

 Read More